RashmiKushwaha0563/Maze-Game/README.md

 This project is a JavaScript-based implementation of the Rat in a Maze problem using the RECURSION and BACKTRACKING algorithm.
 The solution is visualized on a website using JavaScript and CSS.

-## Demo
-You can see a live demo of the Rat in a Maze solver here:

 ## Features